supabase/wrappers/README.md

 ## Basic usage

-These steps outline how to use the a demo FDW [HelloWorldFdw](./wrappers/src/fdw/helloworld_fdw):
+These steps outline how to use the a demo FDW [HelloWorldFdw](./wrappers/src/fdw/helloworld_fdw), which only outputs a single line of fake data:

 1. Clone this repo